 Do this: It’s best to book ahead and you can easily spend about an hour on the sand.
 It costs R100 per person.
 There are also 4×4 activities if you’re keen to take your exploration of the red dunes a bit further.
 Tel 0825896659, openafrica.org/experiences

-Read the story in the August 2017 issue of Getaway magazine.
+This story first appeared in the August 2017 issue of Getaway magazine.

 Our August issue features 14 Northern Cape treasures, a trip along Mozambique’s pristine beaches on a fat-bike, holidays to take if you want to learn a new skill and so much more.